openyurtio/openyurt/docs/proposals/20230715-improve-yurthub-cache.md

 The above 1~3 problems (inconsistency of cloud-side data query, reading and writing conflict anomalies in the calling interface, and inconsistency of external calling methods) are solved by adjusting the architectural scheme as follows：

 - Regardless of the cloud-side model, the CacheManager needs to be started to ensure the logical unity of data operations, which are retrieved from the CacheManager (StorageWrapper).
-- If the CacheManager cannot be queried here, then according to the two cloud-side scenarios, the side side query the local data from the StorageManager interface to return (and update it to the StorageWrapper at the same time), and the cloud mode connects to the APiServer to query the
+- If the CacheManager cannot be queried, then according to the two cloud-edge scenarios, the edge side query the local data from the StorageManager interface to return (and update it to the StorageWrapper at the same time), and the cloud mode connects to the APiServer to query the data
-- After the data of each component accessing the requested ApiServer is returned through LoadBalance, it is necessary to asynchronously update the Cache, local storage, and the Cache.
+- After the data of each component accessing the requested ApiServer is returned through LoadBalance, it is necessary to asynchronously update the Cache, and the local storage.
-- Asynchronous operation, according to the different types of resources, concurrent requests will be executed serially, the use of goroutine to write disk operations, to ensure that the data will eventually be processed and will not be lost, ** each resource is written sequentially using a concurrent program ** can not be processed without locking, and at the same time to provide a function that allows only read, directly from the Map to read the relevant content to the data read at that time shall prevail, the same does not need to lock
+- Asynchronous operation, according to the different types of resources, concurrent requests will be executed serially, the use of goroutine to write disk operations, to ensure that the data will eventually be processed and will not be lost, **each resource is written sequentially using a concurrent program** can not be processed without locking, and at the same time to provide a function that allows only read, directly from the Map to read the relevant content to the data read at that time shall prevail, the same does not need to lock
 - Between CacheManager and StorageWrapper, the write data is communicated through channels.
 After CacheManager receives the data information returned from the reverse proxy, it **drops the data to the channel where the corresponding resource is located for processing**, which is equivalent to the fact that StorageWrapper needs to start multiple concurrent programs to get data from each resource channel and update the Cache and call the Storage interface to update the disk in real time.
 In other words, StorageWrapper needs to start several concurrent processes to get data from each resource channel and update the Cache and call the Storage interface to update the disk in real time; at the same time, StorageWrapper only provides read-only function interfaces, such as Get/List, etc., which are convenient for querying the Cache data.
 - As the local storage data directory is: component/resource/namespace, according to the resource to write operations, even if there are more than one concurrent coprocessing, there will be no write conflict operation, so there is no need to lock processing, but also to improve the efficiency of writing disk